Quantum lattice Boltzmann method for several time steps: A local Carleman linearization algorithm: Introduction

 \section{Introduction}

-Lattice Boltzmann method (LBM), originally developed to solve Navier-Stokes equations, has been successfully applied to many other fields among which electromagnetics, biology, and material science \cite{PhysRevE.99.033301,su13147968,app12094627,escande2020lattice,muller2023dynamic}.
-Despite the method's success and the existence of rare landmark achievements in terms of Extreme Computing such as \cite{xu2025towards} in which simulations with up to $2.10^{12}$ lattices using $155.10^6$ heterogeneous many-core CPUs, simulations with the number of lattice sites required to handle full-scale engineering applications with a completely detailed geometry are still out of reach for daily use due to the high computational cost associated with them.
+Lattice Boltzmann method (LBM), originally developed to solve Navier-Stokes equations, has been successfully applied to many other fields including electromagnetics, biology, and material science \cite{PhysRevE.99.033301,su13147968,app12094627,escande2020lattice,muller2023dynamic}.
+Despite the method's success and the existence of rare landmark achievements in terms of Extreme Computing such as \cite{xu2025towards} in which simulations with up to $2\cdot10^{12}$ lattices using $1.55\cdot10^8$ heterogeneous many-core CPUs or \cite{Falcucci2021} with about 50 billion lattice sites and ledding to substantial new physics, a larger scale was needed.
+Simulations with the number of lattice sites required to handle full-scale engineering applications with a completely detailed geometry are still out of reach for daily use due to the high computational cost associated with them.
 In computational fluid dynamics (CFD), a high number of lattice sites allows for the obtaining of a high Reynolds number, which is necessary for many impactful industrial applications such as the aerospace and automotive sectors.
 To solve this issue, researchers began to explore possible paths to increase the number of lattice sites without losing accuracy, finding the usage of quantum computers as an interesting alternative.